GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Numerical experiments

-The problem is clearly a QP~\eqref{eq:problem-formulation-qp} with $P = A^TA$, and $q = A^Tb$.
+The problem is a QP~\eqref{eq:problem-formulation-qp} with $P = A^TA$, and $q = A^Tb$.
 Unlike in the unconstrained machine learning problems, the $x$-subproblem iterates are not necessarily feasible; however, the $z$-subproblem iterates are.

 \paragraph{Problem data.} We use the first $N$ samples in the YearMSD dataset and generate $n = N/2$ random features.
 We precompute $P$ and $q$.
 The matrix in the linear system solve, $P + \rho I$, is dense.
 Since the matrix $P$ comes from real world data, we expect it to also be low-rank.
-The fact that $P$ is low-rank and dense suggest that using a randomized preconditioner will lead to significant speedups, similar to those we saw when solving the elastic net problem in~\S\ref{sec:ex-elastic-net}.
+The fact that $P$ is low-rank and dense suggest that using a randomized preconditioner will lead to significant speedups, similar to those for the elastic net problem in~\S\ref{sec:ex-elastic-net}.

 \paragraph{Ablation study.} First, we examine the impact of the preconditioner and inexact solves for this problem.
 (Since this problem is a QP, \method{} does not approximate the $x$-subproblem.)
 We solve the bounded least squares problem with $N = 20,000$ data samples and $n = N/2$ features with and without both the randomized preconditioner and inexact $x$-subproblem solves.
 We set the absolute and relative termination tolerances to be \texttt{1e-5}.
 Figure~\ref{fig:constrained-ls-ablation} shows the convergence of the primal residual, the dual residual, and the objective value.
 The inexact solves reduce solve time by over 50\%, and the preconditioner introduces a very modest overhead (under 2\%) for an approximately 40\% linear system solve time reduction.
 Table~\ref{tab:constrained-ls-ablation} details these solve times.
 Again, the addition of inexact solves and the preconditioner do not affect the number of iterations it takes for the solution to converge.
 As with many QPs, the linear system solve time dominates.